 The purpose and organization of the general education curriculum is linked to the Institutional Educational Goals.
 Therefore, the curriculum is a context of Christian character; disciplined reflection; and literary, artistic, mathematical, and scientific contributions that have shaped civilization within which students may develop an appreciation for diversity; writing, speaking, and use of technology; critical skills essential to a lifetime of intellectual growth; and a holistic understanding of life.
 The learning outcomes of the general education curriculum seek to link the Institutional Educational Goals through an emphasis upon skills, content, and constructive/integrative domains of understanding.
 The curriculum embraces the conception that the four tiers (foundations, human sciences, natural sciences, and contexts) are best understood as involving skills, content, and constructive/integrative domains.
 While the general education curriculum is organized into tiers, the horizon that informs the core involves these outcomes which run throughout the tiers.
 In other words, an educated person will possess certain skills and content as a basis of embracing the world through a constructive and integrative theological vision of life and learning.

-- Students will articulate the parameters of the Wesleyan-Holiness tradition, doctrinal and moral convictions of the Church of the Nazarene and the connection with intellectual, emotional, spiritual, and physical life individually and collectively.
+- Students will articulate the doctrinal and moral convictions of the Wesleyan Holiness tradition and the Church of the Nazarene.

-- Students will use the scientific method, scientific inquiry, and perform basic mathematical and statistical tasks to analyze and solve problems.
+- use the methods and perspectives of mathematics to analyze data and solve problems.

-- Students will integrate the fundamental doctrinal/moral tenets of the Christian faith with the basic liberal arts and academic major, forming students for Christian leadership and service in the global community.
+- Students will holistically integrate the Christian faith with learning in preparation for leadership and service in the global community.

 - Students will recognize and articulate the significance of cultural diversity within society, positively and respectfully engaging with others.